Daily Wire launches conservative book publishing imprint - NewsBreak

 Daily Wire launches conservative book publishing imprint

-NEW YORK — (AP) — A publishing division started by the conservative media company the Daily Wire will include releases by Daily Wire co-founder Ben Shapiro, former “Mandalorian” actor Gina Carano, and a book by one of the officers involved in the Breonna Taylor shooting that was dropped by its original distributor.
+A publishing division started by the conservative media company the Daily Wire will include releases by Daily Wire co-founder Ben Shapiro former “Mandalorian” actor Gia Carano, and a book by one of the officers involved in the Breonna Taylor shooting that was dropped by its original distributor.

 DW Books will officially launch next spring, the Nashville-based Daily Wire announced Wednesday.
 The new publishing arm continues a trend of conservatives setting up channels outside of the New York houses, which in the wake of the Jan.
 6 siege of the U.S. Capitol by Donald Trump supporters have become increasingly reluctant to take on authors — including Trump — seen as promoting extremist views.